 This page has been created as a resource for families in India supporting home care for someone with dementia.
 It is also relevant for people supporting such families.
 The page does not provide medical advice or information on COVID 19 as such.
-For that, please check authoritative sources like India’s Health Ministry site Opens in new window and the WHO site Opens in new window The focus of the page is care-related discussion relevant in the COVID 19 infection context, including lockdown and unlock implications.
-Though there are no easy answers for the multiple problems being faced, a discussion of the problems, and related information and tips are provided as a starting point for families.
-Any feedback and suggestions for content or resources of this page can be sent to email@example.com
+For that, please check authoritative sources like India’s Health Ministry site Opens in new window and the WHO site Opens in new window The focus of the page is care-related discussion relevant in the COVID 19 infection context, including lockdown and unlock implications and vaccination.

 On this page:

-- Protect dementia persons from COVID 19 infection .
+- Protect dementia persons from COVID 19 infection (includes update on vaccination) .

 - Minimize the person’s disorientation and disruption.

 - Ensure continued medical support.

 - Opt for a sustainable approach.

 - Find special ways for remote support.

 Lockdown was first imposed on March 25, 2020, and was subsequently revised and relaxed with relaxation done selectively in geographical areas.
 A year later, almost all restrictions are relaxed somewhat except for “containment” zones, but many requirements and SOPs (standard operating procedures) now need to be followed.
 The need to protect vulnerable persons continues to be recognized in all orders. (ref: Order from Ministry of Home Affairs, India Opens in new window )

 Requirements like wearing masks in public and maintaining social distance etc are not just good COVID-appropriate practices but violating these are offences that may invite penalties and prosecution, as per various Govt orders.
 Ensuring that the person with dementia follows these is therefore critical.